c8r/blog/posts/introducing-kit.md

 The XRay component is a great way to visually debug CSS layout in your React components.
 It displays a customizable grid and outlines each HTML element to help ensure that your components are aligned as expected.

+We’re still adding new components to Kit, so be sure to [check out the repo][kit] for a complete list of what’s available.

 ## The Kit CLI

 Kit also includes a zero-config development environment built on top of the Kit components and [Compositor x0][x0],